CHENGY12/PLOT/plot-adapter/README.md

 ## Build Caches
-Change the data root path in `configs/dataset.yaml` to your own path Please feel free to download the cached model [here](https://drive.google.com/file/d/1B3BNfFKwFciDwR9uwohAh0IxmxWAo5B9/view?usp=sharing).
+Change the data root path in `configs/dataset.yaml` to your own path Please feel free to download the cached models [here](https://drive.google.com/file/d/1B3BNfFKwFciDwR9uwohAh0IxmxWAo5B9/view?usp=sharing).
 Extract the pretrained models of each datasets and put them into caches folder, whose structure is

 ```
 plot-adapter